smartycope/ezregex/README.md

 │                                                                          │
 ╰───────────────────────────────── <span style="color: blue;">Found</span>  ─────────────────────────────────╯
 </pre>
+-->

 ## Installation
-EZRegex is distributed on [PyPI](https://pypi.org) as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.10+ and PyPy.
+EZRegex is distributed on [PyPI](https://pypi.org) as a universal wheel and is available on Linux, macOS and Windows and supports Python 3.10+ and PyPy.

 ```bash